What is phishing?

 The main objective is to trick the target into believing that the message is legitimate.
 It could be crafted to look like a note from a senior employee within their firm.
 Sometimes they are made to look like a request from their bank.
 It may direct the victim to download an attachment or to click to link.

 However, phishing emails are distinct and can be easily identified by someone who is well informed about the characteristics of this kind of cyber-attack.

 In most cases, phishing emails appear to be from a real person, a trusted entity, or a company with which the target is likely to do business.

 Phishing attacks are one of the oldest techniques used in cyberattacks, dating back to the 1990s.
 Despite being in existence for quite some time, phishing attacks are becoming more sophisticated and sinister with a rapid technological development rate.

 Phishing is still one of the most widespread and most exploited techniques by black-hats, especially during crises such as SARS or COVID-19.

 In this article, we will address some of the striking similarities between various phishing emails.
 We will look at multiple types of phishing attacks.
 We will describe vulnerabilities mostly exploited and show how to position your company or yourself against such security incidences.

 A phishing kit is a collection of software tools that makes it easier for people with little or no technical skills to execute an attack.
-A typical phishing kit is made of web site development software that has a simple, low/no-code graphical user interface (GUI).
+A typical phishing kit is made of website development software with a simple, low/no-code graphical user interface (GUI).

-The phishing kit comes complete with graphics, sample scripts, and email templates that can be readily used by an attacker to create legitimate correspondences.
-Some phishing kits come along with telephone numbers, a list of vulnerable e-mail addresses, and various software that can automate the malware distribution process.
+The phishing kit comes complete with graphics, sample scripts, and email templates that an attacker can readily use to create legitimate correspondences.
+Some phishing kits come along with telephone numbers, a list of vulnerable e-mail addresses, and various software to automate the malware distribution process.